Company’s new Static Dancer Roller gains international recognition

 The Static Dancer Roll replaces the conventional dancer roller or tuner roller on a wire drawing machine.
 With the conventional roller, the combination of high heat, draw lube contamination, and general wear causes wire surface scratching, ball bearing seizure, and constant maintenance.

-Based in Germany, Draht (translated to “wire”) is both a printed and online magazine serving the spring, wire and cable industry.
-The publication promotes the exchange of information and helps forge contacts between outfitters and suppliers, service companies, buyers and researchers.
+Based in Germany, Draht (translated to “wire”) is a printed and online magazine serving the spring, wire, and cable industries.
+The publication promotes the exchange of information and helps forge contacts between outfitters and suppliers, service companies, buyers, and researchers.

 The article can be accessed through this link.